Catholic & Near Catholic versus Protestant

 It should be noted however that Anglicans are frequently divided into the more Catholic High Church and the more Protestant Low Church.
 So the 67% may somewhat over state the number of Catholics and near Catholics.
 The 65% figure given above is based on the totally arbitrary assumption that half the Anglicans are High Church, near Catholics, and half are Low Church, near Protestants.
 Such estimates are some what justified because all the Church statistics are questionable, so quibbiling about small things does not make sense.

 The most important problem is that people counted as members of a church do not necessarily believe in their church's doctrine.
 This maybe particularly true of Catholics, and Orthodox Christians because people in these groups are often belong on the basis of family ties.
 Catholics and Orthodox Christians do not as readily move from church to church as many Protestants do.

 Protestants are 17% of the world's total Christian population according to The World Christian Encyclopedia.
 But that does not include the Independents who maybe more Protestant than the Protestants and have a rapidly growing 19% of the total Christian population.

 Independents are the non-denominational churches.
-In the United States they are generally quite Protestant, in fact more traditionally Protestant than many Protestant churches.
+In the United States they are generally quite Protestant, in fact what the believe is likely to be closer to traditionl Protestant belief than what is believed in many Protestant churches.
 The independents in Africa are generally indigenous churches.
 I am not familiar with their theology.
 Still we must assume that the theology is somewhat similar to traditional Christian theology or The World Christian Encyclopedia would have grouped them with marginal Christians, a category that includes groups like the Mormons and Christian Scientists.

 If we add the Protestants and the Independents, together they have 36% of the Christians, but remember that is 36% out of 105% some people are listed in more than one group.
 Some of the 36% might be both independent and Protestant and be counted twice.